 Happy New Years!
 It’s that special time of the year–where everyone is sharing their “Best of List.”
 Well here is one more list to help you spend that gift card at your local independent bookstore.
 The texts in this list are curated through my personal interest and recommendations from publishing companies, authors, and publicists.
 Please contact me with upcoming releases.
 Understand that I will only include two texts per publishing company.
+Amazon and Bookshop are affiliated links and qualifying sales help to sustain Entropy.
 I can be reached at email@example.com.

 Black Lawrence Press